+The project is located 640.1 feet from the coastal zone.
 This project is not located in or does not affect a Coastal Zone as defined in the state Coastal Management Plan.
-The project is located in the coastal zone but will have no effect because it does not include new construction, conversion, major rehabilitation, or substantial improvement activities.
 The project is in compliance with the Coastal Zone Management Act.

-PR-SBF-09776_CZM.pdf
+PR-SBF-07836 CZM.pdf